TileDB-Inc/archived-Dockerfiles/README.md

 git clone https://github.com/TileDB-Inc/TileDB-Docker
 cd TileDB-Docker
-docker build -t tiledb:base base docker build -t tiledb:stable stable
+docker build -t tiledb:base base docker build -t tiledb:release release
 ```

-There is also a `tiledb:unstable` image if you'd like the latest and
+There is also a `tiledb:dev` image if you'd like the latest and
-greatest (but potentially unstable) TileDB version, and a `tiledb:dev`
+greatest (but potentially unstable) TileDB version.
-image intended for TileDB developers.

 To run:

-    docker run -it tiledb:stable
+    docker run -it tiledb:release
     cd ./build/examples
     ./tiledb_version